Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/08/beginners-guide-to-javascript-form-validation.md

 This is just a beginners guide to validation.
 I strongly recommend that you start with the last example on this page, which has a nicer way of telling the user what the errors are, highlights the problem fields and prevents the form submission until all validation passes.

-Don’t forget that you still need to check the values on the server side as JavaScript can be switched off in just two clicks of a mouse.
+Don't forget that you still need to check the values on the server side as JavaScript can be switched off in just two clicks of a mouse.